pins in pincushion

 Growing the Fair, Growing Responsibility

-The Asian Fair has grown tremendously—from about 7,000 attendees in 2023, to 10,000 in 2024, and this year, surpassing 13,000 visitors!
-It has become a signature cultural celebration, attracting residents and business owners from across the Twin Cities’ west metro area to enjoy the richness of Asian traditions, performances, food, and community connections.
+The Asian Fair has grown tremendously—from roughly 7,000 attendees in 2023 to 10,000 in 2024 and more than 13,000 visitors in 2025!
+It has become a signature cultural celebration, drawing people from across the Twin Cities to enjoy the richness of Asian traditions, performances, food, and community connections.

-Yet, with such growth comes challenges.
-A large event of this scale naturally generates significant amounts of waste.
-ZIRAN recognized this as an opportunity, not only to keep the fairgrounds clean, but to raise public awareness about environmental stewardship and create hands-on education for waste reduction.
+At the same time, with such growth comes challenges.
+An event of this scale naturally generates significant amounts of waste.
+ZIRAN recognized this as an opportunityto keep the fairgrounds clean while raising public awareness about environmental stewardship and providing hands-on education for waste reduction.

 Preparation & Volunteer Power